- WHERE TO STAY

 The walk finishes with some upmarket shopping in Knightsbridge where Harrods is situated, just 10 minutes walk from the museums.

-We also cover some specialist area.
-Electronics at Tottenham Court Road, the music scene at Denmark Street, books at Charing Cross Road, China Town, the gentlemen's outfitters of Saville Row and Jermyn Street and the luxury shops of Bond Street amongst others.
+There's also China Town, the gentlemen's outfitters of Savile Row and Jermyn Street, and the luxury shops of Bond Street amongst others.

-And of course Oxford Street, Regents Street, Carnaby Street and Harrods and Harvey Nichols at Knightsbridge
+And of course Oxford Street, Regent Street, Carnaby Street and Harrods and Harvey Nichols at Knightsbridge

 |London Eye||Amazing panoramic flight on the world's highest observation wheel. » Fast track tickets available.|

 |The Shard||Tallest building in Western Europe with viewing of London from the top. » Fast track tickets available.|